MicrosoftDocs/windows-itpro-docs/windows/security/operating-system-security/network-security/windows-firewall/configure-logging.md

 ---
-title: Configure the Windows Defender Firewall Log
+title: Configure Windows Firewall logging
-description: Learn how to configure Windows Firewall to log dropped packets or successful connections with Microsoft Intune and group policy. ms.topic: how-to ms.date: 11/14/2023
+description: Learn how to configure Windows Firewall to log dropped packets or successful connections with CSP and group policy. ms.topic: how-to ms.date: 11/14/2023
 ---